ccao-data/service-spark-iasworld/README.md

 ### Files not included

-Some necessary setup and credential files are not included in this repository for security reasons.
+Some necessary setup and credential files are not included in this repository for security or licensing reasons.
 Templated versions are included for instructional purposes.
-If you want to use this repository, you will need to populate the
+If you want to use this repository, you will need to populate the following:
-following:

 - `drivers/ojdbc8.jar` - This is the JDBC driver for our Oracle backend and can be found for free on [Oracle's site](https://www.oracle.com/ca-en/database/technologies/appdev/jdbc-downloads.html).